Short Dated & Out of Date Food

 You won't find any information on getting the best deal on holidays, electrical items, insurance or other big ticket purchases, it's all about the small stuff here.

-It may be small stuff but it's very important stuff because regular small savings count just as much as the headline grabbing one-off savings on the larger purchases.
+It may be small stuff but it's very important stuff because regular small savings on groceries count just as much as the headline grabbing one-off savings on the larger purchases.

 And to start with, how about saving up to 70% on food and household items by changing where you do your shopping?

 If you feel a little uncomfortable about buying out of date food or short dated food, don't be, you probably eat out of date food every day without knowing or caring.
 Just have a look at the jars and packets in your food cupboard.
 I'm sure that there is at least one item that is well past it's 'best' date and you eat it regularly with pleasure and certainly no ill effects.

 There is a huge difference between USE BEFORE date food and BEST BEFORE date food, let's clarify the difference....